Skip to menu Skip to content Skip to footer

 In the Bachelor of Veterinary Technology, you’ll study basic sciences alongside animal handling, welfare, behaviour, nutrition and disease.
 You’ll cover a wide range of small and large animals, focusing mainly on companion and production animals, but you can also choose electives covering native wildlife.

-Like studies in equine sciences, you’ll complete your program at UQ’s Gatton campus, undertake plenty of practical placements in your third year to develop real world skills, and have the opportunity to add an honours year onto your bachelor’s.
+You’ll complete your program at UQ’s Gatton campus, undertake plenty of practical placements in your third year to develop real world skills, and have the opportunity to add an honours year onto your bachelor’s.

 The Bachelor of Veterinary Technology is much less competitive to get into than the Bachelor of Veterinary Science, and so many students who don’t quite reach the ATAR required to apply for the latter use the veterinary technology program as a pathway.